Active adventures in Antarctica

 Personal equipment you need for the tour

-For our compatriots, the selection of clothes for polar expedition cruises will not be difficult: our winter sportswear fully meets the climatic conditions during most of our trips.
-Thermal underwear, wind and waterproof clothing, rubber boots will become a reliable basis for your comfort in the polar regions.
+For our compatriots, choosing clothes for polar expedition cruises is not difficult: our winter sportswear is quite suitable for the climatic conditions during most of our trips.

-1) Base layer
+1) The base layer

 2) The middle layer